 Greenhouse Gas Monitoring

 Monitoring the release of Greenhouse gases is a key component in the global framework against climate change.
-Current satellite greenhouse gas monitoring is focused on the detection of methane emissions.
+We offer cost effective monitoring of harmful methane releases.

-Imagery from GHGSat’s constellation (currently CLAIRE and IRIS are on orbit with HUGO joining in 2021) can be used over point source or complex emission areas along or integrated into KSAT’s other services, such as infrastructure monitoring, feature detection and as part of situational awareness activities.
+Imagery from GHGSat’s constellation can be used over point source or complex emission areas along or integrated into KSAT’s other services, such as infrastructure monitoring, feature detection and as part of situational awareness activities.

 Key facts about GHG technology:

 - The satellite imagery acquired enables methane column measurement.